Big Brother (Australian TV series): Big Brother

 While in the house, the housemates are under the watchful eye of Big Brother — the embodiment of the show's producers, who will act as an authoritative all-seeing voice of God to the housemates.
 Housemates are at all times under the control of Big Brother, a rule-enforcing authority figure who monitors the housemates' behaviour, sets tasks and punishments and provides the mechanism for contestants to make external requests.
 Unlike other versions of Big Brother, housemates would refer to Big Brother as if it was one person.
 Over the course of the series, Big Brother developed a dry wit in his interactions with the housemates.
 He would also offer to counsel his housemates in need of his wisdom.

 Voice

 Executive producer Peter Abbott voiced Big Brother in seasons 1–3.
 Executive producer Nick Colquhoun provided the main voice of Big Brother in seasons 4–7, particularly during live nominations, eviction nights and other special shows, with Aaron Lucas and Rikkie Proost serving as the voice at other times during the show in the aforementioned seasons.
 Jonathan Coffey and Mark Grieve also voiced Big Brother in the early-mid seasons, and Amy Peel provided the female voice of Big Brother in season 7.
-Leon Murray provided the voice in the 2008 and 2012–2014 seasons and is expected to return for the 2025 season.
-Chris Coucouvinis voiced Big Brother in the 2020–2023 seasons.
+Leon Murray provided the voice in the 2008 and 2012–2014 seasons.
+Chris Coucouvinis voiced Big Brother in the 2020–2023 seasons and Gold Coast-based voice artist Pete Cunningham provided the voice of Big Brother for the 2025 season.

 In addition to the character of Big Brother, seasons 9–11 featured Surly the Pufferfish, who was voiced by the show's executive producer Alex Mavroidakis using a Cockney accent.